Should you skip breakfast? Intermittent Fasting for Mast Cell Activation Syndrome and Histamine Intolerance

 This uses specific prepared and packaged foods that are high in histamine.
 I’ve had a couple clients with Mast Cell Activation Syndrome and Histamine Intolerance who did this on their doctor’s recommendation.

-If you have blood sugar issues and or any form of Diabetes, make sure you work with your health care practitioner if you are going to try intermittent fasting.
+If you have blood sugar issues or any form of Diabetes, make sure you work with your health care practitioner if you are going to try intermittent fasting.

 It can really help Diabetes and blood sugar balance, but you want to make sure you stay safe.
 If you have heartburn or acid reflux when you don’t eat – make sure you address that first before trying intermittent fasting.